PZahnen/TanStackStart/README.md

 ## Current Status

 - General Quiz is fully implemented.
 - Music Quiz is fully implemented using TanStack Query.
+Seems to work better this way.

+  When fetching data more often than every 3 seconds from API, it will cause an error.

 ## Development